 In a few minutes we are at the Rifugio Zischg and the Rifugio Ganischger.
 From here on the little asphalt road climbing up from Pampeago.
 That’s the final section of the long and tiring ascent of the 19th Giro d’Italia stage in 2012.

-Cycle along slightly uphill through wooden huts and green pastures dotted with cows, a relaxing landscape.
-At Passo Pampeago, on the left, you will see a wooden sphere.
-We recommend a break.
-You can enter the sphere and see Latemar as you’ve never seen it before.
+Cycling along slightly uphill through the wooden huts and the green pastures dotted with cows, we enjoy a relaxing landscape.
+At Passo Pampeago, on the left, we see a wooden sphere.
+We recommend a break.Let’s enter the sphere and see Latemar as never seen before.

 Now another downhill section begins.
 This time easier as it is entirely on the asphalt road.
 We pass along other beautiful wooden huts and pastures then through a wood of pinus cembra and swiss pine trees.
 We can feel the fresh air and the lovely smell of the forest.
 We continue downhill and enter a tunnel past a ski slope and ending at Malga Laner.
 We are now in the Obereggen territory, with Pampeago and Predazzo a ski area of the Ski Center Latemar.